EMMEI96/HFS-harmonic_file_synthesizer/README.md

 if some keys keep on being active, just mouse click on some keys of the virtual keyboard.
 Be sure to refresh the page after connecting the MIDI device.

-When using the app with computer keyboard and mouse: cliking outside the virtual keyboard disactivates computer keyboard, so we advice to keep one single note playing and use knobs and filters to create a sequence of chords for your voice.
+When using the app with computer keyboard and mouse: clicking outside the virtual keyboard disactivates computer keyboard, so we advice to keep one single note playing (keeping the pc keyboard down) and use knobs and filters to create a sequence of chords for your voice (if the touch pad is disabled while pressing a key its better to use a mouse).

-Chord-modes-filters knobs support midilearn, we advice to set midilearn on the knobs before starting to play.
+Chord-modes-filters knobs support MIDILearn, we advice to set MIDILearn on the knobs before starting to play.

 ## 2.WaveSurfer